Get Organized and Clean Up Your Finances

 - Check your credit at www.annualcreditreport.com.
 You can check your own credit as often as you like without impacting your credit score.
 However, you are only allowed one free copy of your report from each of the three credit bureaus per year.
 You either can check one bureau (Experian, TransUnion or Equifax) every four months, or you can check all three at one time and wait 12 months to check again.

 - Check fees on phone, cable and other bills to see if you are paying for services you don’t use.

 Communicate About Finances

 Among couples, when one person pays the bills, the other may be out of touch with household finances.
 Now is a great time to get organized and on the same page.
-Talk about expenses, spending, and financial goals.
-"If you have kids, involve them in basic conversations about money to provide them context for the money-related decisions you and they make" Klutznick says.
+Talk about expenses, spending and financial goals.
+"If you have kids, involve them in basic conversations about money to provide them context for the money-related decisions you and they make," Klutznick says.
 Explain the basic concepts of saving, budgeting, income and expenses.
 [Need a refresher?
 Start with our free Money Basics courses.]

 Reset Your Budget